-Setting tightly harmonized Appalachian hollers atop a shifting sea of folk-pop, back-porch blues and jazz-influenced flights of improvised fancy, North Carolina’s Megafaun is the rare band that could win converts just as easily at a scruffy rock club like the Turf Club’s Clown Lounge as it could on A Prairie Home Companion.
+Setting tightly harmonized Appalachian hollers atop a shifting sea of folk-pop, back-porch blues and jazz-influenced flights of improvised fancy, North Carolina’s Megafaun is the rare band that could win converts just as easily at a scruffy rock club like Emo's as it could on A Prairie Home Companion.
 All natives of Eau Claire, Wis., where they spent their formative years playing alongside Justin Vernon of Bon Iver in the band DeYarmond Edison, the men of Megafaun appear poised to make a similarly giant-sized splash on the national indie-scene in the near future.
-In advance of Megafaun’s Sept.
-15 show at the Cedar Cultural Center, multi-instrumentalist and vocalist Phil Cook talked with The A.V.
+In advance of Megafaun’s ACL after-show with Bon Iver, multi-instrumentalist and vocalist Phil Cook talked with The A.V.
 Club about the harried birth of the band, embracing improvisation, and life in the South.

 Phil Cook: The whole DeYarmond Edison experience is the classic example of "You can’t always get what you want, but sometimes you get what you need."
 The three of us and Justin had played in bands together since we were 16.
 We spent 10 years with a vision of us all making it together and now some of that success is happening—it’s just not in the package we thought it would be.
 After Justin moved back home [in 2006 to start Bon Iver], we all had to adjust and figure out how we were going to keep moving forward.
 Joe, Brad, and I didn’t really have any grand idea as to what we were going to sound like, as I’m sure Justin didn’t when he first struck out on his own.
 Initially, we were kind of aimlessly practicing, and then Brad was the one who really put his foot down and said "We need to line up a tour and kick our own asses to get out there."
 By the next practice he had already booked three shows, and we were officially freaking out.
 We headed out on tour with a total of four songs, but we took our time with them.
 We were able to stretch those out into an hour pretty easily through improvisation and that basically became our first album.
 [Laughs.]
 We really had to start over completely when Justin left because he had always been the songwriter in DeYarmond—we had to learn how to write, to sing.
 It’s pretty crazy that the most successful ventures for everybody happened in this really unexpected way.
 We’re about to head out on tour with Justin and are all really excited about getting to hang out together again.